rpuntaie/pdt/pdt.rst

 - avoids construction of separate communication channels
 - avoids repeated interactions on costly link, especially between users and developers.

+.. _`pdtcontinuity`:

+:Continuity: `pdtinfrastructure`_

+Continuity is very important.
+Every living species on earth is

+- the tip of more than 3 billion years of *continuous* development
+- an information channel through 3 billion years of changing environments

+The end of a system does not mean the end of its parts.
+What is part is just a question of perspective.
+But in general,
+for a system to get versatile (advanced), one needs to keep up the continuity of development.

+*Continuity* asks for a stable *infrastructure*.

 Do
 ===